 Pam Jenoff’s new novel, The Women With the Blue Star, tells a story of devotion and self-sacrifice between two young Polish women as WWII rages on around them.

 Though similar in age, the two female heroines could not be more different.
-Sadie Gault is an 18 year old Jew forced into hiding in a sewer below the street, while Ella Stopanek, a Christian, lives a comfortable life above ground in Kraków.
+Sadie Gault is an 18-year-old Jew forced into hiding in a sewer below the street, while Ella Stepanek, a Christian, lives a comfortable life above ground in Kraków.
 They meet one day when Ella, out buying flowers, looks down to see Sadie hiding beneath the sewer grate.
 Ella lives with her stepmother who sides with the occupying Germans, but still, she decides to help Sadie.
 This brave decision becomes increasingly dangerous as the war continues.
 The two women develop a close, albeit unlikely, friendship, but the complex situation tests both in the face of overwhelming odds.

 Differing perspectives on war and life

-The liquidation of the Kraków Ghetto by the Nazis is the reason eighteen year old Sadie goes into hiding with her parents and another family.
+The liquidation of the Kraków Ghetto by the Nazis is the reason eighteen-year-old Sadie goes into hiding with her parents and another family.
 They appreciate the kindness of the man who arranged their escape, however, the living conditions in the sewer are horrific.
 Sadie’s father drowns in the rough waters early on, leaving Sadie and her pregnant mother to try to survive as best they could in the filthy underground shelter.
-Jenoff provides incredible descriptions of their unimaginable circumstances, and I intensely felt the fear, panic and horror of their lives right along with them.
+Jenoff provides incredible descriptions of their unimaginable circumstances, and I intensely felt the fear, panic, and horror of their lives right along with them.

 Ella, in contrast, appears to have everything.
 In reality, she’s an extremely lonely and unhappy soul.
 Her family situation is difficult, her friends no longer associate with her due to her stepmother’s activities and her fiancé has gone off to war.
 She walks the streets in misery until one day she finds Sadie, which seems to provide her with a purpose.